 We were already quite lean in this department.
 As I shared when talking about our frugal weirdo tendencies, my wife convinced me to cut her hair, and I’ve cut my own for years.
 We usually cut our kids’ hair, too.

-When’s the last time you stepped foot in a hair salon or barbershop?
-What have you done to not look like Malcolm Gladwell?
+How long did you go without stepping foot in a hair salon or barbershop?
+What were you able to do to avoid looking like Malcolm Gladwell?

 Cutting your own hair, your partner’s hair, or your kids’ hair will obviously save you money, but those aren’t the only cost-cutting options when it comes to hair care.